RakhithJK/dbeaver-cloudbeaver-wiki/Adding-new-database-drivers.md

 ### Adding driver definition in UI (optional).

+You can add new driver configuration manually in the plugin.xml.
+But you also can generate this configuration in DBeaver user interface.

 Adding of custom drivers configuration in the UI is described here: [[Database Drivers|https://github.com/dbeaver/dbeaver/wiki/Database-drivers]].
 After that you can find you driver definition in the `drivers.xml` (see [[Administering drivers|https://github.com/dbeaver/dbeaver/wiki/Admin-Manage-Drivers]]).
 Then you can copy it into the appropriate plugin.xml file.